needle-mirror/com.unity.package-validation-suite/README.md

 # Unity Package Validation Suite

-Unity Package Validation Suite, used in conjunction with the Package Manager UI to enable the evaluation of a package's integrity before it is considered for publishing.
+Unity Package Validation Suite, used in conjunction with the Package Manager window to enable the evaluation of a package's integrity before it is considered for publishing.

 ## CI Status